itsdc01/CODSOFT-Task-1/README.md

 # CODSOFT-Task-1
-CODSOFT-Task-1 :- Portfolio
+Codsoft Internship Level 1 Task 1:- Portfolio

 Creating a personal portfolio using CSS and HTML is a popular beginner web development project.
 Header Section: Add your name or a logo at the top.
 Optionally, include a brief introduction or tagline.
 About Section: Insert an image of yourself.